shenwei356/csvtk/README.md

 5. Do not mix use field (column) numbers and names to specify columns to operate.
 6. The CSV parser requires all the lines have same numbers of fields/columns.
     Even lines with spaces will cause error.
-    Use `-I/--ignore-illegal-row` to skip these lines if neccessary.
+    Use `-I/--ignore-illegal-row` to skip these lines if necessary.
     You can also use "csvtk fix" to fix files with different numbers of columns in rows.
 7. If double-quotes exist in fields not enclosed with double-quotes, e.g.,